-But I do have a fountain of knowledge i’d love to share with you, as well as experience, a passion for professionals who want to make their own way in the world, and the ability to draw out your strengths and increase your confidence.
+But I do have a fountain of knowledge I’d love to share with you.
+I also have lived experience, a passion for professionals who want to make their own way in the world, and the ability to draw out your strengths and increase your confidence.

 When you first decided to be a counsellor, what did you dream of?

-Usually the answer to that question is: helping people, the end.
-And it is possible to do that, spending most of your working life ACTUALLY helping people and only a small part doing the ‘other’ stuff.
+Usually the answer to that question is: helping people.
+And it is possible to do that: spend most of your working life ACTUALLY helping people and only a small part doing the ‘other’ stuff.
 But you have to get the ‘other’ stuff right to create your foundation.

-Let me help you get it right by appreciating what I got wrong.
+You can get it right a lot sooner than I did by not repeating what I got wrong.